-- The share allowance granted at a discounted price may contain a maximum discount of HUF 2,000 at the time of performance assessment, and the profit content per share may amount to maximum HUF 4,000 at the time of vesting the share compensation.
-In respect of the year assessed, the specific content of the share allowance granted at a discounted rate shall be decided upon by the Supervisory Board of the Bank, within 30 days from the General Meeting closing the economic year evaluated. - As a general rule, payment of 60% of the variable remuneration is staggered over a period of three years, during which period the deferred amount is determined annually in equal proportions. - Entitlement to deferred payment shall be determined in consideration of the subsequent assessment of risks.
+- When assessing the performance of the year evaluated ("T year"), the amount of performance-based remuneration is determined and broken down to the level of individuals.
+The amount of performance-based remuneration is determined in consideration of individual performance, as well as the ratio of basic and performance-based remuneration. - As the main rule, the performance-based remuneration is provided in the form of a cash bonus and, based on the choice of the recipient, a discounted or free share award, with the proviso that the proportion of shares within the performance-based remuneration is at least 50%. - At all the members of the Bank Group in the absence of any mandatory provisions under national legislation to the contrary - the share-based portion of the variable remuneration is provided to the employees concerned by OTP Bank Plc. - As a general rule, payment of 60% of the performance-based remuneration is deferred over a period of three years, during which period the deferred amount is determined annually in equal proportions. - Entitlement to deferred payment shall be determined in consideration of the subsequent assessment of risks.
 The assessment of risks takes place, on the one hand, on the basis of criteria pertaining to prudent operations - that is, in consideration of the fulfilment of the requirements concerning an amount of capital that is in excess of the minimum guarantee capital specified in the Act, and ensuring operations without the need to take advantage of the deposit insurance fund - and, on the other hand, it is linked to the activities of the persons concerned.
 On the basis of the assessment of risks related to the activities of the persons concerned, deferred amounts may be reduced or clawed back in the case of a significant breach of the internal regulations, with special respect to those concerning risk management.